circuitrewind/famicom-keyboard/README.md

 ## Notes

 The Famicom Keyboard was designed to work with the Famicom's 5V power and signalling.
-The console is comprised of just 3 ICs (Integrated Circuits / Chips): a 4017 *(Counter/Divider)*, a 4019 *(Quad AND/OR Select Gate)*, and a 4069 *(Hex Inverter)*.
+The keyboard is comprised of just 3 ICs (Integrated Circuits / Computer Chips): a 4017 *(Counter/Divider)*, a 4019 *(Quad AND/OR Select Gate)*, and a 4069 *(Hex Inverter)*.
 Each of these chips are designed to work at 5V, but have a minimum supply of 3V, the same as our RP2040.
+Thanks to this, we can run the entire circuit at 3V without the need for any logic level converters.

 * [Keyboard Schematic](https://ia800502.us.archive.org/5/items/fc-factory-cpu-schematic-scan/FC%20Family%20Basic%20Keyboard%20and%20Sound%20Circuit%20Schematic.png)
 * [Keyboard Matrix](https://ia800502.us.archive.org/5/items/fc-factory-cpu-schematic-scan/FC%20Keyboard%20Key%20Schematic.png)